enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

 Receiving a message of a type or format which is not specified in this document will result in an **immediate** socket termination with a close event `4400: <error-message>`.
-The `<error-message>` can be vagouly descriptive on why the received message is invalid.
+The `<error-message>` can be vaguely descriptive on why the received message is invalid.

 ## Examples